 Minnesota DHS to pause licensing adult day care centers as agency investigates "kickbacks"

 The Minnesota Department of Human Services is implementing a two-year moratorium on new licenses for adult day care centers in response to an uptick in providers that exceeds the number of people who need services.
+And there could be similar actions taken within other state programs.

-She said the pause on licensure — which will begin Feb.
-1 and last through Jan.
-31, 2028 — will "allow DHS to focus on program integrity and regulation compliance with the currently licensed providers."
+The temporary moratorium on new licenses for adult day services — which will begin Feb.
+1, 2026, and last through Jan.
+31, 2028 — will "allow DHS to focus on program integrity and regulation compliance with the currently licensed providers," Gandhi explained.

 The move comes as the agency is under scrutiny for its response to fraud in state Medicaid programs.
 Federal prosecutors filed criminal charges against providers of both autism treatment services and housing stabilization services, a program that was recently shut down.

-"It's my understanding from talking to investigators and licensers that they've been approached by good or quality providers that are saying, 'hey, my business is being tampered with, and I suspect that my competitors are paying my recipients or people receiving my services to come to their business,'" said James Clark, the inspector general within the agency.
-"Kickbacks are a sign that there's an oversaturation of providers when there is not a way to drum up legitimate business, providers try to drum up illegitimate business by potentially paying recipients to come do business with them."
+"It's my understanding from talking to investigators and licensers that they've been approached by good or quality providers that are saying, 'Hey, my business is being tampered with, and I suspect that my competitors are paying my recipients or people receiving my services to come to their business,'" said James Clark, the inspector general within the agency.
+"Kickbacks are a sign that there's an oversaturation of providers.
+When there is not a way to drum up legitimate business, providers try to drum up illegitimate business by potentially paying recipients to come do business with them."

 Read more